evelynjulia/a500_notebooks/project_idea.md

   --> Would have to be for certain cases because I can't get a time series from sounding data
 - Phil said something about predicting when the model will do well?
 Not sure about this… ask him maybe?
 - Do I need to interpolate to a particular station?
+- What am I most interested in? wind?

 ## To do